30 Reasons to Love Boulder

 at the Fox Theatre.

-30. Riding a saddle or lounging in a recliner aboard Banjo Billy's Bus Tours', a hard-to-miss shack on wheels.
+30. Lounging in a recliner and getting a fascinating history lesson aboard Banjo Billy's Bus Tours', a hard-to-miss shack on wheels.

 See more videos in our From the Locals series.